FlaskReact/FlaskReact/README.md

 # Flask-React

-Flask-React is a batteries included full stack Single Page App (SPA) meta-framework for Python and JavaScript based on the [Flask](http://flask.pocoo.org) and [React](http://reactjs.org) libraries.
+Flask-React is the missing batteries included full stack Single Page App (SPA) meta-framework for Python and JavaScript based on the [Flask](http://flask.pocoo.org) and [React](http://reactjs.org) libraries.

 There are two components: